wijjo/quandary/README.md

 Quandaries are problems with a set of difficult choices.
 This tool provides a way to break them down into a data format expressed as YAML configuration files.
-It evaluates choices based on user-defined factors, ratings, and priorities in order to produce ranked results.
+It evaluates choices based on user-defined criteria, ratings, and priorities in order to produce ranked results.

 It also tests the input data by adding some randomization in order to see how